 Should we need to contact you, we will use your official UNSW email address of in the first instance.
 It is your responsibility to regularly check your university email account.
 Please state your student number in all emails.

 Course Information

-Assumed knowledge / Pre-Requisite: MATH1231 or MATH1241 or MATH1251 or DPST1014
+Pre-Requisite: MATH1231 or MATH1241 or MATH1251 or DPST1014 each with a mark of at least 70

-Exclusions: MATH2018, MATH2019, MATH2069, MATH2111
+Exclusions: MATH2018, MATH2019, MATH2069, MATH2011